A Brief History of the BCSE

 A sample of the center's high-impact work includes:

 - Undergraduate research: We support students engaging in sustainability research from across academic disciplines.

-- Susquehanna River Symposium: This annual event together students, scholars, professionals and conservation groups to discuss research and projects.
+- Susquehanna River Symposium: This annual event brings together students, scholars, professionals and conservation groups to discuss research and projects.

 - Sustainability Symposium: This annual event features student, faculty and staff panels and posters, demonstrations and speakers that focus on sustainability themes.